zophe98/O2SR/README.md

-# O2SR
+# O2SR : Multi-granularity semantic clues extraction for Video Question Answering
-Pytorch implementation of the paper 'Multi-granularity semantic clues extraction for Video Question Answering'
+Pytorch implementation of the paper 'Multi-granularity semantic clues extraction for Video Question Answering' in ICME2022

+# TODOLIST
+We will publish the code as soon as possible.